 The Burketown Caravan Park offers air-conditioned cabins and spacious sites, along with a big camp kitchen and a kiosk.

-The Burketown Community Store and Post Office is the hub of Burketown.
+The Burketown Convenience Store and Post Office is the hub of Burketown.

 The convenience store part of the business has built up over the past decade or so and has meat, fresh fruit and vegetables, frozen goods, bread, grocery lines as well as fuel cans, souvenirs, a bit of electrical gear, clothes, DVDs, mobile phones, extra cables, hard drives and USB sticks!
 You have to expect the unexpected when it’s the town’s only grocery store